Course Expectations for Honors Biology

 F = < 59.4%

-Office Hours: I will be available for extra help or make-up work during the SEMINAR period every week.
-I’m usually around for at least an hour after school, except during the lacrosse season.
+Office Hours: I will be available for extra help or make-up work during the SEMINAR period every week, Block 2 and Block 8.
+I’m usually around for at least an hour after school.
 If you need to make up a quiz, test, or lab, you will be required to attend the SEMINAR period.
 If you are unable to attend during the SEMINAR period, you can go to the LEARNING CENTER, or other arrangements can be made.
 See me if you have any questions, we can always find time for make-up work.

 1st - make up the work ASAP, come to ACCESS, LC, etc.